Zitao-Shuai/old-zitao-shuai.github.io/index.md

 ## Biography

-Currently, I'm a master's student at the University of Michigan, majoring in Electrical and Computer Engineering (in the machine learning and image processing track).
+Currently, I'm a master's student at the [University of Michigan](https://umich.edu/), majoring in Electrical and Computer Engineering (in the machine learning and image processing track).
 I got my bachelor's degree in Computer Science and my bachelor's degree in Finance from [Zhejiang University](https://www.zju.edu.cn/english/).
 And I'm also a member of [CKC Honors College](http://ckc.zju.edu.cn/ckcen/).
-During my undergraduate, I was advised by [prof. Kun Kuang](https://kunkuang.github.io/) in the [Department of Computer Science and Technology](http://www.en.cs.zju.edu.cn/) of ZJU and in the [College of Economy](http://www.cec.zju.edu.cn/cecen/main.psp) of ZJU.
+During my undergraduate, I was advised by [prof. Kun Kuang](https://kunkuang.github.io/) in the [Department of Computer Science and Technology](http://www.en.cs.zju.edu.cn/) of ZJU and [prof. Xiaobin Liu](https://person.zju.edu.cn/en/0018064) in the [College of Economy](http://www.cec.zju.edu.cn/cecen/main.psp) of ZJU.

 My current research interests are `Trustworthy AI`/`AI for Science` currently.